Reubes77/NautilusSwimAcademy/README.md

 ## Testimonial Page to be created at a later stage

-  - At a later stage, we would like to create a testimonial page
+  - At a later stage, we would like to create a testimonial page.

 # Testing

-  - copy to go here.

-  - copy to go here.

-  - copy to go here.
+  - I have tested the website on Chrome, Firefox and Safari.

+  - I can confirm that the website is responsive, functions on standard screen sizes using devtools device toolbar.

+  - I can confirm that the navigation bar, header, about us, classes & fees, gallery and contact us text are all readible and easy to understand.

+  - I can confirm that the form works, requiring entry in every field, will only accept email address in email field, the submit and reset buttons work.

 # Bugs